nuprl/tag-sound/gf-icfp-2018/talk/README.md

 s21
 But first, lets explain the model.
 We have a small grammar of types, and a matching grammar of values.
-I claim these types are the simplest possible to ask all the interesting questions about typed/untyped interaction; in particular we have a coinductive type for functions, an inductive type for pairs, a base type for integers, and a type for natural numbers that is a subtype of the type for integers.
+I claim these types are the simplest possible to ask all the interesting questions about type soundness; in particular we have a coinductive type for functions, an inductive type for pairs, a base type for integers, and a type for natural numbers that is a subtype of the type for integers.
 On the value side, the natural-number literals are a subset of the integer literals.

 This subset relation is extremely important.
-It reflects how programmers can use predicates to identify a subset of the value domain and make a logical distinction between values that is useful for people, but the underlying machine doesn't care about.
-In other words the language of types should not be limited by the kinds of values the runtime system knows about.
+It reflects how programmers use predicates to identify a subset of the value domain and make a logical distinction that is useful for people, but the underlying language doesn't care about.
+This is the kind of thing that happens in dynamically typed languages that a migratory typing system ought to support.
+Also its a statement that the he language of types should not be limited by the kinds of values the runtime system knows about.

-And finally we have primitive operations and expressions.
+And finally we have a simple language of expressions.
 The non-standard part of the expression language are these two boundary terms.
 A dyn expression embeds a dynamically typed expression in statically typed code, and a stat expression embeds a statically-typed expression in dynamically-typed code.